kstenerud/dogma/kbnf.md

 NOT_LF                    = ANY_CHAR !
 LF;
 ```

-Interpret the next 16 bits as a big endian unsigned int and bind the result to "length".
+Interpret the next 16 bits as a big endian unsigned int and bind the resolved number to "length".
 That many following bytes make up the record contents.

 ```kbnf
 length_delimited_record = uint16(bind(length, 0~)) record_contents(length);